 Materials and Procedure

 Experiment 2B followed the same general procedure outlined in the previous experiments and used the same materials as Experiment 2A with the following change.
 All double-mediated pairs were transformed into backward double-mediated pairs by flipping the order in which the cue and target were presented (i.e., the double-mediated pair beach – square becomes square – beach).
 This produced a pair type in which the cue and target were still indirectly linked via two mediators.
-However, unlike the double-mediated pairs utilized in Experiment 2A, all first mediators were low BAS responses to the cue, and all second mediators were low BAS responses to the first.
+However, unlike the double-mediated pairs in Experiment 2A, all first mediators were low BAS responses to the cue, and all second mediators were low BAS responses to the first.
 This resulted in a pair type in which pairs were indirectly related through BAS rather than FAS.
 Because BAS is often a poor marker for cued-recall (see Koriat & Bjork, 2005), backward double-mediated pairs provide a situation in which the cue and target are indirectly linked through mediators but the mediating links are poor predictors of later memory.

 Results: Experiments 2A and 2B